-a.
+- a.
 Medicaid is a state administered federal program of medical assistance.
 Each state operates its Medicaid program under a state plan approved by the Centers for Medicare and Medicaid Services (CMS).
-The state plan outlines Medicaid policies, eligibility requirements, and reimbursement methodologies.

-b.
-This chapter provides policy and procedures for determining eligibility for children in out-ofhome care (licensed and unlicensed), adoption assistance program, guardianship assistance program, and young adults, age 18 to 21, who receive services under sections 39.6251, 409.1451, 39.6225, and 409.166, F.S.
-Additionally, Medicaid for former foster care youth ages 18 to 26 is discussed.
+The state plan outlines Medicaid policies, eligibility requirements, and reimbursement methodologies. - b.
+This chapter provides policy and procedures for determining eligibility for children in out-of-home care (licensed and unlicensed), adoption assistance program, guardianship assistance program, and young adults, age 18 to 21, who receive services under sections 39.6251, 409.1451, 39.6225, and 409.166, F.S.
+Additionally, Medicaid for former foster care youth ages 18 to 26 is discussed. - 2-2.

-2-2.
 Coverage Groups.
-Section 409.903(4), F.S., and Title XIX of the Social Security Act, establish eligibility requirements for Medicaid.

-a.
-The Medicaid coverage groups for children and young adults who are or have been in out-of-home care:

-(1) Title IV-E (MCFE).
-MCFE is for children who are Title IV-E Foster Care, Title IV-E Adoption Assistance, or Title IV-E Guardianship Assistance Program eligible and young adults who are eligible for Child in Care (CIC) Medicaid due to turning 18 years old while being in the legal custody of the Department, Extended Foster Care, Extension of Maintenance Adoption Subsidy, or Extension of Guardianship Assistance Program eligible.

-(2) Non-Title IV-E (MCFN.
-MCFN is for all children and young adults eligible for CIC Medicaid but are not eligible under Title IV-E.

-(3) Former Foster Care Youth Ages 18 up to 26 (MAI).
+Section 409.903(4), F.S., and Title XIX of the Social Security Act, establish eligibility requirements for Medicaid. - a.
+The Medicaid coverage groups for children and young adults who are or have been in out-of-home care: - (1) Title IV-E (MCFE).
+MCFE is for children who are Title IV-E Foster Care, Title IV-E Adoption Assistance, or Title IV-E Guardianship Assistance Program eligible and young adults who are eligible for Child in Care (CIC) Medicaid due to turning 18 years old while being in the legal custody of the Department, Extended Foster Care, Extension of Maintenance Adoption Subsidy, or Extension of Guardianship Assistance Program eligible. - (2) Non-Title IV-E (MCFN).
+MCFN is for all children and young adults eligible for CIC Medicaid but are not eligible under Title IV-E. - (3) Former Foster Care Youth Ages 18 up to 26 (MAI).
 As of January 1, 2014, the Affordable Care Act (ACA) authorizes Medicaid for an individual up to age 26 if they were in foster care and receiving Medicaid when they aged out of foster care in Florida.
-There is no income limit for eligibility.
-If the young adult is eligible for another Medicaid coverage type, they must be placed in that coverage, such as young adult with a minor child.
-If the Medicaid case does not include an indicator that the youth adult is a former foster care youth, a correction should be made to ensure the young adult is evaluated appropriately for Medicaid coverage.

-(4) Medically Needy Child in Care (NCFN).
+As of January 1, 2023, the SUPPORT Act requires states to provide Medicaid to former foster care youths if they were receiving Medicaid while in foster care in any state.
+Florida has elected to provide Medicaid coverage for former foster care youths obtaining the age of 18 years old on or after January 1, 2023.
+There is no income limit for eligibility. - (4) Medically Needy Child in Care (NCFN).
 NCFN is for a child in care who does not meet the Title IV-E or Non-Title IV-E Medicaid eligibility income requirements.
 When the income is greater than the medically needy income limit, the exceeding amount is determined as the share of cost.
 The individual is enrolled but is not eligible until the share of cost is met.
-The share of cost represents the amount of allowable medical expenses that must be met before the individual can be entitled to Medicaid for the remainder of the month.

-(5) Supplemental Security Income (SSI) (MS).
-MS is for a child or young adult receiving SSI that is approved through the Social Security Administration.
+The share of cost represents the amount of allowable medical expenses that must be met before the individual can be entitled to Medicaid for the remainder of the month. - (5) Supplemental Security Income (SSI) (MS).
+MS is for a child or young adult receiving SSI that is approved through the Social Security Administration. - b.

-b.
 If the child is under protective supervision in his or her own home (no removal has occurred), the child's family makes the application for Medicaid.
 A child protective investigator (CPI) or case manager must help the family apply for and gather the information needed for Medicaid eligibility.